Evangelical Lutheran Church in Russia, Ukraine, Kazakhstan and Central Asia: Regional churches

+The German Evangelical Lutheran Church of Ukraine (GELCU) halted participation in ELCROS in April 2024.
+Its Synod voted to formally leave in November 2024.

 Archbishop of ELCROS

 The Archbishop is the Primate of ELCROS, the chairman of the General Synod, the president of the Episcopal Council, and head of the St Petersburg-based consistory.

-The current archbishop is Dietrich Brauer, who is both the first native Russian archbishop and a local-born ethnic German, and also the youngest archbishop in ELCROS history.
+Archbishop Dietrich Brauer was both the first native Russian archbishop and a local-born ethnic German, and also the youngest archbishop in ELCROS history.
 Ordained in the Evangelical-Lutheran Church in European Russia (ELCER), Brauer became a parish pastor in Kaliningrad.
 On 10 March 2011 he was elected Bishop of the ELCER and installed at the diocesan cathedral in Moscow.
 Just a year and a half later, on 18 September 2012, and still aged just 29, he was elected Archbishop of ELCROS at the church's General Synod in St Petersburg.
-He continues his ministry in Moscow, as well as functioning throughout ELCROS as primate.
+He left Russia for Germany in March 2022 and resigned in June 2022.